javiertuya/visual-assert/README.md

 following methods:

-- If a framework has been specified using `setFramework()` (java only) you can see the aggregated differences from your development environment in the same sway as with the native `assertEquals()`.
+- If a framework has been specified using `setFramework()` (java only) you can see the aggregated differences from your development environment in the same way as with the native `assertEquals()`.
 - If you specify the name of an html file as argument to `assertAll(String htmlFile)` the aggregated differences can be viewed by opening this file.